harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 Accurately benchmarking storage devices is very diffiult for two reason.
 First, the performance of the storage device is unstable.
 It dependends on the CPU,the design of the motherboard, and the type and content of the data.
-Second, the most of the low level input and output are controlled solely by the hardware and is not accessible to the user or the operating system.
+Second, most of the low level input and output are controlled solely by the hardware and is not accessible to the user or the operating system.

 Let us now introduce memory and secondary storage devices, the lower part of the hierarchy.